fluent/fluent-plugin-kafka/README.md

 - required_acks - default: -1 - The number of acks required per request.
 If you need flush performance, set lower value, e.g. 1, 2.
 - ack_timeout - default: nil - How long the producer waits for acks.
 The unit is seconds.
 - compression_codec - default: nil - The codec the producer uses to compress messages.
-- kafka_agg_max_bytes - default: 4096 - Maximum value of total message size to be included in one batch transmission.
-- kafka_agg_max_messages - default: nil - Maximum number of messages to include in one batch transmission.
 - max_send_limit_bytes - default: nil - Max byte size to send message to avoid MessageSizeTooLarge.
 For example, if you set 1000000(message.max.bytes in kafka), Message more than 1000000 byes will be dropped.
 - discard_kafka_delivery_failed - default: false - discard the record where [Kafka::DeliveryFailed](http://www.rubydoc.info/gems/ruby-kafka/Kafka/DeliveryFailed) occurred
 - monitoring_list - default: [] - library to be used to monitor. statsd and datadog are supported